Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Stunning views from the rest stop near Funami-toge pass make the small detour off the Ogumotori-goe section of the Nakahechi worthwhile

-After the rest stop, you slowly descend into Nachi-san, passing a big parking lot and through a recreational park.
+After the rest stop, you slowly descend into Nachi-san, passing a big parking lot through a recreational park.
 You finally exit the forest next to Seiganto-ji Temple [Google Maps location] – with a view of Nachi Falls and the three-storied pagoda.

 Spend some time exploring the sacred grounds: